 48) Check For Merchant Centre Disapprovals.
 This script acts as a warning system for merchant centre disapprovals so you can dive in and get them fixed.
 Gone are the days of checking your feed ‘just in case’.

 49) Google Shopping Keyword Bidding.
 Wait, Google Shopping doesn’t use keywords?
-Correct, but this script give you more control over when your shopping ads appear.
+Correct, but this script gives you more control over when your shopping ads appear.
 Upload your keyword list and allow the script to negate anything that isn’t on the list.

 50) Bulk Radius Targeting.
 This script makes adding radius targeting very easy, something that can be very time consuming when done on a large account.